amro-asali/Adaptive-Multi-Order-Node-Embeddings/README.md

 # Adaptive Multi-Order Node Embeddings

-This repository contains the code, models, and experiments for the paper: **"The Challenge of Multi-Order Embeddings"** *Amro Asali, June 2025*
+This repository contains the code, models, and experiments for the report: **"The Challenge of Multi-Order Embeddings"** *Amro Asali, June 2025*

 ## 📌 Overview